Instacart Connect APIs

 Authentication

-If you use HTTP or omit the token, the request fails.
+If you specify http instead of https in the URL, the request fails.

 Rate limiting